Electronic & Computer Engineering BEng (Hons)

 In the second year, you will develop a broader understanding and knowledge of the theoretical and practical aspects of Electronics and Computer Engineering.
 You study:

-In your final year, the curriculum strongly reflects staff expertise and research, and you will develop a deeper understanding of the theoretical aspects of Electronic and Computer Engineering.
-You study:
+In your third year, the curriculum focuses on employability and is more influenced by staff expertise and research.
+Here, you will develop a deeper understanding of the theoretical aspects of Electronic and Computer Engineering.

 |Welsh Baccalaureate||This qualification can only be accepted in conjunction with other relevant qualifications|